Climate change impacts seniors living near the coast

 - A new Climate Central report screens for the potential risk of coastal flooding and sea level rise to senior facilities in five states.
 By 2050, Florida is projected to be the hardest hit, with a 67% increase in the number of units potentially exposed, amounting to over 5,900 beds in 91 facilities.

 - Research shows that evacuating elders from nursing homes and assisted living facilities versus sheltering in place has caused more harm than good.
 In some hurricanes, the difficulties and stresses of moving vulnerable older adults has caused more deaths than the actual storms.

 - Over the next two weeks you will receive two more installments of this series, covering how climate-driven coastal emergencies threaten seniors’ health and lives and the hidden climate threat to seniors’ finances.
-After March 18 all three installments will be incorporated into the full report, accessible from the link below.

 Climate change threatens America’s aging coastal population with rising sea levels and increasing hurricane intensity, posing risks to senior citizens’ safety, health and financial security.
 A new Climate Central report (the first in a 3-part series) screens for the potential risk of coastal flooding and sea level rise to senior facilities in five states.